ClearBlade/native-libraries/async.md

 /**
  * findNewDevices runs a raw SQL query against the device table
- * To find all devices created in the past seven days whose type is in the allowedDeviceTypes list.
+ * to find all devices created in the past seven days whose type is in the allowedDeviceTypes list.
  * @param {[]string} allowedDeviceTypes
  * @returns {Promise<[]{name: string, type: string, state: string, created_date: number}>}
  */